Okereke scores as Tau’s Club Brugge defeat Ajagun’s Kortrijk | Goal.com

 The Nigerian came from the bench to seal his side’s win after Hans Vanaken’s brace had given Philippe Clement’s men a 2-0 halftime lead.

-Vanaken gave Club Brugge a third minute lead from the penalty mark after Brendan Hines-Ike had fouled Eduard Sobol.
+Vanaken gave Club Brugge a third minute lead from the penalty mark following Brendan Hines-Ike's foul on Eduard Sobol.

 The Belgian doubled his lead 18 minutes later after curling in a ball that beat helpless goalkeeper Sebastien Bruzzese.

-With the hosts having a two-goal advantage, Okereke replaced Mbaye Diagne in the 62nd minute before tucking home the third six minutes later – for his seventh of the season.
+With the hosts having a two-goal advantage, Okereke replaced Mbaye Diagne in the 62nd minute - and six minutes later, he justified his inclusion with his team's third goal – his seventh of the season.

 OKE - REKE!
 GOAAAAL!
 3-0! pic.twitter.com/20CrLVqaDb— Club Brugge KV (@ClubBrugge) November 2, 2019